 The OSHA for Workers course informs workers of their rights and responsibilities while on the job.
-It starts with an introduction of what OSHA is and how it is a resource to rely on when it comes to standards of protection and safety for both employers and employees.
-While employers are required to always provide a safe working environment, it also highlights the responsibility of employees to provide any health or safety concerns so they can be addressed and corrected.
+This includes their responsibility to provide fall protection for their employees, prevent exposure to infectious diseases, put guards on dangerous machinery, follow the OSHA training requirements, and more.
+It also introduces what Occupational Safety and Health Administration (OSHA) is and how it is a resource to rely on when it comes to standards of protection and employee safety.
+While employers are required to always provide a safe working environment by following OSHA regulations, it also highlights the responsibility of employees to provide any health or safety concerns so they can be addressed and corrected.

 This facility management training course is free for anyone to deploy and roll out to their teams.
 With EdApp’s intuitive drag and drop authoring tools, you can easily customize this course and also use ready-made templates.
 Additionally, you can use the Canva integration feature to easily create high-quality and visually appealing images for better engagement and retention.

-This course is ideal for facility managers or those who want to learn more about facility management and site safety training.
+This course is ideal for facility managers and supervisors or those who want to learn more about facility management and site safety training.
 It starts with an introduction to the role and responsibilities of a facility manager and why it’s important to have one in your workforce.
 It touches on the different areas where facility management can be applied such as services, space, health & safety, and environmental responsibilities.
 It provides tips and tricks on how to effectively carry out tasks to sustain a harmonious and productive work environment.
+Insights from this course will help you reinforce safety standards.
 Upon completion of this course, learners will be able to gain knowledge about the role that facility managers play in keeping the workplace safe and efficient.
 This course takes around 3-4 hours to finish and includes certification.

 This facility management training course by EdApp discusses safe waste management techniques.
 It also highlights the importance of reusing and recycling to reduce environmental impact.
-This course begins with the proper budgeting and estimation of materials to use to avoid excess and lessen waste.
+This course begins with the proper budgeting and estimation of materials to use to avoid excess and lessen waste and hazards.
 It then teaches learners how to recycle and reuse by listing common materials and the process involved to make them functional.
-It also provides guidelines on proper waste disposal, especially when it comes to hazardous materials.
+It also provides guidelines on hazard identification and proper waste disposal and hygiene.

 Since this course is developed in EdApp, which is a mobile learning solution, it can be completed on the go through mobile devices.
 This increases the completion rate and makes sure that employees don’t miss out on their lessons.
 All the important information is right at their fingertips and can be revisited as often as needed.